sirlestr/CodeTraining/Basic C# code/README.md

 # CodeTraining

-some of these codes are based on sudy course on ItNetwork.cz
+some of these codes are based on study course on ItNetwork.cz